 - Endoscopy to examine the nasal passages, sinuses, inner throat, windpipe, and trachea

-At OncoXpert Cancer we provide most advanced oral cancer treatment.
+At OncoXpert Cancer we provide most advanced Oral Cancer Treatment by leading Oncologist in India.
 We keep our patients at the centre of all of our work and constantly think about how we can support you and your loved ones at every turn.

-We have team of highly experienced oncologists that are dedicated to providing you with the very best possible care and treatment.
+We have team of highly experienced Cancer Doctor in India that are dedicated to providing you with the very best possible care and treatment.
 We have our branches in 5 major cities of India i.e. Pune, Mumbai, Bangalore, Lucknow and Hyderabad.